Netabolics/.github/profile/README.md

-# AI-Driven Genome-Scale Biosimulation
+# AI-Driven Biosimulation for Drug Discovery

-## A Platform for Combinational Drug Repurposing in Precision Oncology
+## Netabolics is a biotech company on a mission to revert cancer

+We developed a platform for combinational drug repurposing in **precision oncology**.

+&#128712;

-&#128712; Netabolics is a TechBio company on a mission to revert cancer.
-Our patented technology integrates multiomics data with AI-driven biosimulation to develop combination therapies sensitive to cancer biology.
+&#9432; &nbsp; Our [patented](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2022162440) technology integrates multi-Omics data, ordinary differential equations (ODE) based genome-scale simulation, and deep reinforcement learning (DRL) to develop combination therapies sensitive to cancer diversity.